 It’s an elaborate production of an unlikely setting for a musical, where a GI falls for a young Vietnamese girl and saves her from a life of prostitution.
 Can their love survive the fate they are dealt, and can they both keep their faith in love?

 Photos: Michael Le Poer Trench

-Miss Saigon is at the Prince Edward Theatre from 21st May 2014, for further information or to book visit here.
+Miss Saigon is at the Prince Edward Theatre from 21st May 2014.
+For further information or to book visit the show’s website here.